 Root Cause Analysis Tool # 2 – Is/Is Not Analysis

 The next tool was presented to me at an AAMI course that I attended on CAPA.
 One of the instructors was from Pathwise, and he explained the “Pathwise Process” to us for problem-solving.
-A few years later, I learned that this tool is actually called the “Is/Is Not Analysis.”
+A few years later, I learned that this tool is called the “Is/Is Not Analysis.”
 This tool is intended to be used when you are having trouble identifying the source of a problem.
 This method involves asking where the problem is occurring as a potential clue to the reason for the problem.
 For example, if the problem only occurs on one machine, you can rule out a lot of possible factors and focus on the few that are machine-specific.

 The reverse approach is also used to help identify the cause.
 You can ask where the problem is not occurring.
-This approach may also lead you to possible solutions for your problem.
-For example, if the problem never occurs on first or second shift, you should focus on the processes and the people that work on the third shift to locate the cause.
+This approach may also lead you to possible solutions to your problem.
+For example, if the problem never occurs on the first or second shift, you should focus on the processes and the people that work on the third shift to locate the cause.
 The “Is/Is Not Analysis” is seldom used alone, but it may be the first step toward locating the cause of a quality problem.

 Root Cause Analysis Tool # 3 – Fishbone Diagram

 This name comes from the shape of the diagram.
-Other names for this diagram are: the “Cause and Effect” or “Ishikawa”diagram.
+Other names for this diagram are the “Cause and Effect” or “Ishikawa” diagram.
 If a problem is occurring in low frequency and has always existed, this might not be your first tool.
 However, I typically start with this tool when I am doing an investigation of nonconforming product—especially when rejects suddenly appear.

-If you are totally baffled about the cause of a problem, brainstorming the possible causes in a group sometimes works.
+If you are baffled about the cause of a problem, brainstorming the possible causes in a group sometimes works.
 However, I like to organize and categorize the ideas from a brainstorming session into the “6Ms” of the Fishbone Diagram.

 Root Cause Analysis Tool # 4 – Pareto Analysis

-If you are interested in learning more about root cause analysis and actually practicing these techniques, please register for the Medical Device Academy’s Risk-Based CAPA training.
+If you are interested in learning more about root cause analysis and practicing these techniques, please register for the Medical Device Academy’s Risk-Based CAPA training.